Douglas College > Student Services > Financial > Financial Aid > Scholarships > Humanities and Social Sciences scholarships

 Brodie Osborne-Campbell Memorial Scholarship

-The Brodie Obsorne-Campbell Memorial Scholarship was established in 2007 to honour the life of Brodie Osborne-Campbell, a 15-year-old Grade 10 student at Charles Best Secondary in Coquitlam, who passed away of a bacterial meningitis infection.
+This endowment fund was established in 2007 to honour the life of Brodie Osborne-Campbell, a 15-year-old Grade 10 student at Charles Best Secondary in Coquitlam, who passed away of a bacterial meningitis infection.
 Brodie was the beloved son, and only child, of Colin Campbell, an instructor in the Douglas College Criminology Department, and Judith Osborne.
-The purpose of this fund is to provide scholarships to students enrolled in any Criminology Program at Douglas College.
+The purpose of this fund is to recognize the academic achievements of students enrolled in Criminology at Douglas College.

 Jack Ferguson Memorial Scholarship